loreanvictor/themed-jss/README.md

 Features:
 - Integrates with [render-jsx](https://github.com/loreanvictor/render-jsx) & [callbag-jsx](https://github.com/loreanvictor/callbag-jsx)
 - Can be used independently or with other frameworks
-- Supports dark mode out of the box
+- Automatic dark mode support

 <br><br>